vylim05/vylim05.github.io/_pages/about.md

   - /about.html
 ---

-🌸 I am a freshman (technically a sophomore) at the Univerisity of Pittsburgh
+🌸 I am a freshman (academically a sophomore) at the Univerisity of Pittsburgh

 🌸 I am currently working towards my Bachelor of Science degree in Computer Science (expected graduation 2026) and earning my Associate Degree in Computer Science (expected graduation 2025).